Back to Dyson Guides

 • Filter heavily loaded with dust

-• Unit placed too close to wall surface
+• Unit placed too close to a wall/surface

 Best Dyson Purifier Hot+Cool Options